nestjs/docs.nestjs.com/content/middlewares.md

   .forRoutes(CatsController);
 ```

 With the example above, `LoggerMiddleware` will be bound to all routes defined inside `CatsController` **except** the two passed to the `exclude()` method.
 Please note that the `exclude()` method **does not work** with functional middleware (middleware defined in a function rather than in a class; see below for more details).
-In addition, this method doesn't exclude paths from more generic routes (e.g. wildcards).
+In addition, this method doesn't exclude paths from more generic routes (e.g., wildcards).
 If you need that level of control, you should put your paths-restriction logic directly into the middleware and, for example, access the request's URL to conditionally apply the middleware logic.

 #### Functional middleware